2 Vaadin Apps 1 Traefik

 Run them:

-$ docker-compose up -d -f vaadin-boot-example-gradle.docker-compose.yml
+$ docker-compose -f vaadin-boot-example-gradle.docker-compose.yml up -d

-$ docker-compose up -d -f beverage-buddy-vok.docker-compose.yml
+$ docker-compose -f beverage-buddy-vok.docker-compose.yml up -d

 Traefik will automatically discover those docker containers and will setup proper routing - you can check out Traefik’s Dashboard (the HTTP tab, the HTTP routers sub-tab) to see that.